bhisaac/5eFP/5eFP-SRD.md

 _Prerequisite: Proficiency with medium armor_

 You gain proficiency with heavy armor.
-Starting on round 2, at the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
-Unlike other sources of bolster, you may combine the bolster from this feature with another bolster.
+At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.

 - +3⛁: Increase the bolster score granted through this feature by +1.
 - +3⛁: You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.